-The Fair Labor Standards Act became law in 1938 and provides that employers don’t have to pay overtime to salaried employees who make at least $455-a-week or $23,660 annually.
+The Fair Labor Standards Act became law in 1938 and provides that employers don’t have to pay overtime to salaried employees who make at least $ 684 a week or $35,568 annually.
 The act also outlines exemptions for employers not to have to pay employees in supervisory roles.
 The White House referenced the so-called “white collar” exemption for “executive, administrative, and professional employees.”

-But the low wage threshold needs to be raised and classification of exemptions needs to updated, according to Labor Secretary Tom Perez.
+But the low wage threshold needs to be raised and the classification of exemptions needs to be updated, according to Labor Secretary Tom Perez.

 It’s unclear how much the expected wage threshold increase will be but it is believed that millions of workers will become eligible for overtime.
 And increases of the threshold are rare with only two hikes since 1938, first in 1975 there was a bump to $250-a-week and later in 2004 it was upped to $455.